erhopf/REST-templates/README.md

 This guide includes templates that can be used for REST calls and instructions for how to use each.

-## Why should I use these template?
+## Why should I use these templates?

 Easy, they improves the developer experience and make life easier for content creators.